VishnuRaman/RBase/README.md

 ## Overview

-RedBase implements a columnar storage system with:
+RBase implements a columnar storage system with:
 - Tables and Column Families
 - Multi-Version Concurrency Control (MVCC)
 - Tombstone markers for deleted data with TTL